nickswetUCSD/outagesmodeling/README.md

 We decided to stick with RandomForestRegressor as our predictor instead of changing it for our final model.
 To obtain better hyperparamters and train more effectively, we enlisted the help of [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html), which tests our model over splits or "folds" of our data to find better hyperparameters.
 This can prevent **overfitting.**

-Multiple runs of GridSearchCV helped identify that perhaps these were the best hyperparameters for our RandomForestRegressor.
+Multiple runs of GridSearchCV helped identify that perhaps these were the best hyperparameters for our RandomForestRegressor:

-{hyperparameters}
+>```
+best_params = {'criterion': 'friedman_mse',
+               'max_depth': 3,
+               'max_features': 9,
+               'n_estimators': 6,
+              'random_state': 1}

 With this in mind, let's see how our model performs.